erikyao/erikyao.github.io/_posts/2014-08-01-what-are-confounding-factors-and-how-do-they-affect-studies.md

 ---
-layout: post
-title: "What are Confounding Factors and How do they Affect Studies?"
-description: ""
 category: Math
+description: ''
-tags: [Math-Statistics]
+tags:
+- Math-Statistics
+title: What are Confounding Factors and How do they Affect Studies?
 ---
-{% include JB/setup %}

 confound 的意思是：